vvdleun/audiostreamerscrobbler/README.md

 #### ListenBrainz and ListenBrainz Server

 [ListenBrainz](https://listenbrainz.org) is a new service, operated by the [MetaBrainz Foundation](https://metabrainz.org).
-It is a new service and at the time of writing still in beta.
+At the time of writing this service was still in beta.
 A big different with all others  is that ListenBrainz will give away all collected data for free.
-Everybody can download a complete data dumps from their website.
+Everybody can download a complete data dumps from their database on their website.
+A recommondation system is said to be in development.

 To use this program with ListenBrainz, first get yourself an account.
 In your user profile, you'll find your unique user token.
 Copy and paste this and place this in the "userToken" field of the "listenbrainz" entry in the config.json file.
 Don't forget to set the "enabled" field to the "true" value.